Check if you can get an additional Inheritance Tax threshold

 Work out the additional threshold

 You can use the additional threshold calculator to work out how much additional threshold the estate may be entitled to.
+The calculator will partly complete the form IHT435 for you.

 The amount will be the lower of the: